TritonDataCenter/manatee-state-machine/README.md

 The original `promote` object will not be re-written to the cluster's state when a promotion request is acted upon.
-When the promotion request is invalid, the object will remain in the cluster's state until removed by either the operator or a subsequent change in cluster state.
+When the promotion request is invalid, the primary is responsible for removing the promote object from the cluster state after finding it to be invalid.

-The cluster will never act on a promotion request where the current time is greater than that in the `promote.time`, or in the case where any other of the properties do not match the current state of the cluster (e.g. if `promote.generation` doesn't match `clusterState.generation`).
+The cluster will never act on a promotion request where the current time is greater than that in the `promote.expireTime`, or in the case where any other of the properties do not match the current state of the cluster (e.g. if `promote.generation` doesn't match `clusterState.generation`).
 This has the effect of protecting the cluster from acting on a promotion request where there might have been a natural takeover in the time between when the operator was